Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

     Set-ExecutionPolicy Unrestricted
     ```

-    In this case, don't forget to move the security settings back once you complete the setup:
+    In this case, don't forget to move the security settings back once you complete the setup if you wish:

     ```powershell
     Set-ExecutionPolicy Restricted